SalonenTeemu/homepage/README.md

 ## Application Features

+### Database Storage

+- User details and chat forum posts are stored in AWS DynamoDB.

+### User Authentication and Authorization

-- **User Authentication**: Users can register an account and log in using their username or email.
-Authentication is handled via JWT for user sessions.
+- **User Registration and Login**: Users can create an account and log in using their username or email.
+- **JWT Authentication**: User sessions are managed with JSON Web Tokens (JWT).
-- **Google reCAPTCHA**: Implemented on the registration form to prevent bot signups.
+- **Google reCAPTCHA**: Integrated into the registration form to help prevent bot signups.
-- **Database Storage**: User details are stored in AWS DynamoDB.
-- **User Profile**: Users can view and update their profile or delete their account.
+- **User Profile Management**: Users can view, update, or delete their profile at any time.
 - **Password Recovery**: After confirming their email address, users can request a password reset via email.

-**Please note that the application currently lacks specific functionalities for logged-in users.
-However, I plan to add more features in the future, such as a forum where authenticated users can post and comment on other user's posts.**
+### Forum Page

+The Forum page allows authenticated users to:

+- Post new messages
+- Reply to existing discussions
+- Edit and delete their own posts
+- Post up to 10 messages per day to reduce spam

 ### Projects Page

-The projects page showcases some personal projects I have worked on and wanted to add to the website.
-Below are short descriptions and links to their original GitHub repositories.
+The Projects page showcases a selection of personal projects I have worked on and wanted to add to the website.
+Each project includes a brief description and a link to its respective GitHub repository.

 #### ai-chess